configcat/docs/website/docs/integrations/zoho-flow.md

 ![zoho_product_config_environment](/assets/zoho/select_product_config_environment.png)

-11. Once that's done you can continue to build your flow, the trigger is handled by ConfigCat!

-12. Now you can connect Zoho Flow to ConfigCat.
+11. Your trigger is set and will be called by ConfigCat.
+You can go ahead building your flows.
 See the list of <a href="https://www.zoho.com/flow/apps/" target="_blank">available Zoho Flow Apps</a> for inspiration.

 ### Example on how to get Slack notifications on feature flag changes.